Written by: Faisal Tajammul, GM at Systems APAC

-Code refactoring presupposes restructuring and optimizing existing code without changing its external behavior.
-Refactoring an application component allows for solving technology problems and improving the component’s features and structure.
+Code refactoring presupposes restructuring and optimizing existing code without changing its external behaviour.
+Refactoring an application component allows for solving technical problems and improving the component’s features and structure.
 By re-coding some portion of an existing application organizations are able to take full advantage of cloud-native features and maximize operational cost efficiency in the cloud.

 Rearchitecting means shifting to a new application architecture while altering the code to fully exploit the new and better capabilities of the platform.
 This technique has medium cost and risk, but also medium results.

 Rebuilding (Redesign) rewrites the application components from scratch while preserving their scope and specifications.
 At the same time, redesigning your application opens the door to new features, functionality, and processes that leverage the capabilities of modern technology and third-party platforms.

 Replacing.
 Sometimes it is better to entirely replace the app with a different tool rather than invest in its modernization.
 While the reuse of existing legacy business logic is not possible in this case, some level of reengineering or customization of packages and rewriting business logic may be involved in this process.

 Legacy modernization frees your business from performance & scalability issues and enables you to append essential business functionality quickly.
 Remember these best practices while trying to carry out legacy modernization:

 - Give a serious look at cloud-based solutions

 - Rethink the architecture & prioritize simplicity

 - Deconstruct the application into different building blocks & components